CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251015110649.png)
 You need to have azure subscription and have resource groups::

-Resource group is a continer and all azure resources needs to be stored in container.
+Resource group is a container and all azure resources needs to be stored in container.
-Can create
+Can create resource group from portal.azure.com